 I adore tulips.
 To me, they just shout SPRING HAS ARRIVED!

 You have no idea how often I would buy pretty tulips at the grocery store only to get them home and within 4 hours they would start drooping and within two days they were crying uncle.

-A few weeks ago, I was ran across a tip that saved my life!
-OK, that sound a bit melodramatic, but it did improve my tulip buying experience.
+OK, that sounds a bit melodramatic, but it did improve my tulip buying experience.

 How To Make Tulips Last Longer